Skylark95/hugo-notes/content/dnd/Waterdeep/Notes/Waterdeep.md

 ---
 title: "Waterdeep"
-categories:
-- Waterdeep Campaign Notes
 ---

-The DM (GM):Search for that which remains unseen, find the one with hand unclean.
+- The DM (GM):Search for that which remains unseen, find the one with hand unclean.

-Maxhp 85
+- Maxhp 85

-Revenant attacked our house
+- Revenant attacked our house

-Mellwoon wardragon - speding more time at the yawning portal, something Is off.
+- Mellwoon wardragon - speding more time at the yawning portal, something Is off.
   - Raneer knows him pretty well.
   - Elite member of gray hands, still in his prime
   - Well, an intellect devourer got to him

-Star mounts - Orion's dad may be there with white dragon
+- Star mounts - Orion's dad may be there with white dragon
 - hell razer
 - heart breaker
 - eye catcher